oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 Fortunately for us those are defined in the deployment, not the service, so Kubernetes talks directly to the pods in the deployment and doesn't go through the service layer (and thus potentially the traffic split.)
 Thus even if a service is apparently delivering errors to it's service it should still pass the health checks (assuming it's healthy of course :-) )

-The same shouls also apply to the deployment defined actions like prometheus metrics scraping.
+The same should also apply to the deployment defined actions like prometheus metrics scraping.

 Of course there are some actions that might be impacted, for example if you had a service that you used for your own data gathering, going to a endpoint that was behind the traffic split then that may start failing, but most folks would use the standard Kuernetes components

+### Hum, this could cause me customer problems

+You probably don't want to start doing this type of chaos engineering on your production environments until you've tested it thoroughly in your dev and test environments.
+However there is another option here, you could use header based requests to identify "test traffic, and just make sure you chode a header that wouldn't normally come from your real customers.

 ### Cleaning up the fault injection